paulaonta/InfoExtractor/README.txt

 		***wikipedia_links_letter.csv --> we have all the diseases which start with 'letter'.
 We have in the .csv file, in order, the following: disease name, wikipedia link, if the link is redirected or not and if it's redirected the redirect link and otherwise, the wikipedia link.

-*removeLinks.py --> removes the repeted links that are in WikipediaLinks
+*removeLinks.py --> removes the repeted links that are in WikipediaLinks.

 *compareDiseases.py --> compares the list of all the diseases that are in the Wikipedia with the diseases of Wikidata.
 	**The result is store in "./compareDiseases/errors_link_wikipedia.csv".
 Here we have for each diseases of the list the ones which are NOT in Wikidata

-*getDiseases.py --> tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) making a query in which the link is used as a filter
+*getDiseases.py --> tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) making a query in which the link is used as a filter.

-*remove.py --> after analysing the data this file removes diseases
+*remove.py --> after analysing the data this file removes diseases.

-*append.py --> tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) simulating a search of the link in the Wikidata browser
+*append.py --> tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) simulating a search of the link in the Wikidata browser.